 The city, beautifully laid out along both riverbanks, seems designed for pleasant strolls in a fascinating atmosphere: in the capricious bustle of the broad boulevards, on Margaret Island in the middle of the river, or in the shady municipal forests.
 And don‘t forget the magnificent historic baths, whose healing waters were prized by the Romans, and the market hall, where you can find anything that‘s part of the famous Hungarian cuisine: wine and apricot schnapps, paprika peppers, goulash, and stuffed cabbage, as well as the world-famous spicy salami.
 The mix of the old and the modern is what this city is all about and makes a visit here unforgettable.

-Visit us at the Star Inn Hotel Budapest Centrum, by Comfort.
+Visit us at the Star Inn Hotel Budapest Centrum.